smart-on-fhir/smart-fetch/docs/hydration.md

 ## Downloading Medications

 MedicationRequests might reference external Medication resources.
-And those Medication resources are not patient-linked, so they cannot normally be exported.
+And those Medication resources are not patient-linked, so they cannot normally be bulk-exported.

 But since they are so clinically relevant,
 SMART Fetch will download all linked Medications for you.